mohitjain/mohitjain/_posts/2012-12-20-how-to-use-templates-in-backbone-js-learning-backbone-js.md

 ---
-title: '6.
-How to use templates in backbone js &#8211; Learning Backbone js'
+title: 'How to use templates in backbone js - Learning Backbone js'
 author: Mohit Jain
 layout: post
 comments: true